MILL5/yocto/README.md

 ### Overview ###

-Welcome to Yocto!
-An extremely small, low on ceremony, high on value Inversion of Control container.
-Yocto has been designed to be very small, a few 100 lines of code, but extremely high quality.
+Yocto has been designed to be extremely small, a few 100 lines of code, but extremely high quality and high value Inversion of Control container.

 Here are the core principals: